 January 27th is International Holocaust Remembrance Day, which started being acknowledged in 2005.
 This date back in 1945 marks the liberation of the concentration camps at Auschwitz-Birkenau.
-This seems like the perfect time to dedicate a post to some fiction books set in the Second World War.
+This seems like the perfect time to dedicate a post to 12 books set during World War ll.

 I will not give a history lesson on the subject because I, myself, am not that knowledgeable about it.
 But I want to raise awareness about the atrocities that took place during World War ll.
 Learning about events such as these brings a new level of empathy for humankind, and it is important to get educated.
 We should never stop learning, even when we leave the classroom.
 Even if the particular events we learn about didn’t personally affect us, they are still worthy subjects to know.
 It is important to stay alert in order to avoid those types of crimes from ever happening again.